 If you don’t see it on the list, you likely have a fake.
 And trust me, there are many fake McCoy cookie jars out there with forged trademarks.

 A few weeks ago, I found a marked Daisy Cow McCoy jar in an antique store.
-I was charmed until I checked the brand’s online references and found out it never produced such a design.
+I was charmed until I checked the brand’s online references and found out it had never produced such a design.

 To know if a vintage McCoy cookie jar is real, compare its dimensions to the original model.
 If it’s lighter and 6% or smaller, it’s a reproduction jar.